bcgov/von-agent-template/GettingStartedTutorial.md

 ### In Browser

-The only prequisite (other than a browser) is an account with [Docker Hub](https://hub.docker.com).
+The only prerequisite (other than a browser) is an account with [Docker Hub](https://hub.docker.com).
 Docker Hub is the "Play Store" for the [Docker](https://docker.com) ecosystem.

 ### Local Machine